-This conference is the fruit of a process extending back to the founding, in 2008, of the Center for World Catholicism and Intercultural Theology.
+This conference is the fruit of a process extending back to the 2008 founding of the Center for World Catholicism and Intercultural Theology.
 CWCIT organized conferences in 2008 and 2010 that looked at the global future of Catholicism in new ways.
 In particular, CWCIT sponsored an international colloquium, “Forms of Catholicity,” in January 2009.
-We were able to bring together key international Catholic scholars who have helped to forge “the discourse of catholicity” as a theological idiom.
-The point of departure was an address originally delivered in Manila by Prof. Robert Schreiter, C.PP.S., of The Catholic Theological Union.
-In his talk, Schreiter argued cogently for a discussion that would address the gap between Concilium and Communio, i.e., between—to cite his words more precisely—the strand in Catholic thought that he links to Gaudium et Spes and the strand that he labels “neo-Augustinian.”
-This gathering included a presentation by Schreiter, a paper by Jorge Scampini, O.P. on catholicity and ecumenism, and a paper by Miriam Wyjlens on catholicity and canon law.
+We brought together key international Catholic scholars who have helped to forge “the discourse of catholicity” as a theological idiom.
+The point of departure was an address originally delivered in Manila by Prof. Robert Schreiter, C.PP.S., of Catholic Theological Union.

+In his talk, Schreiter argued cogently for a discussion that would address the gap between Concilium and Communio, i.e., between—to cite his words more precisely—the strand in Catholic thought that he linked to Gaudium et Spes and the strand that he labeled “neo-Augustinian.”
+This gathering included a presentation by Schreiter, a paper by Jorge Scampini, OP, on catholicity and ecumenism, and a paper by Miriam Wyjlens on catholicity and canon law.
+In this conference, CWCIT gathered scholars who are forging a discourse of catholicity to serve the Church of the 21st century.

 Opening Plenary Session